belastingdienst/opr-paas/README.md

 ## Contributing

-Please refer to our documentation in the [CONTRIBUTING.md](./CONTRIBUTING.md) file and the developer section of the documentation site if you want to help us improve the PaaS solution.
+Please refer to our documentation in the [CONTRIBUTING.md](./CONTRIBUTING.md) file and the Developer Guide section of the documentation site if you want to help us improve the Paas Operator.

 ## License